tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 ### 6.3.
 Set an AKS configuration

-Set AKS configuration for your AKS deployment using [Set-AksHciConfig](https://learn.microsoft.com/azure/aks/hybrid/reference/ps/set-akshciconfig).
-The configuration will be saved on your volume.
+Set the AKS configuration for your AKS deployment using [Set-AksHciConfig](https://learn.microsoft.com/azure/aks/hybrid/reference/ps/set-akshciconfig).
+The configuration will be saved to your volume.

 > [!TIP]
-> You can specify AKS hybrid version by the `Version` parameter if you want to deploy not latest version.
+> You can specify the AKS hybrid version using the `Version` parameter if you do not want to deploy the latest version.

 ```powershell
 $clusterRoleName = 'akshci-mgmt-cluster-{0}' -f (Get-Date).ToString('yyMMdd-HHmm')